 is located in the central highlands and is easily accessed by road from the capital, usually for 2 to 3 nights.
 These forest are home to a range of interesting species, notably the largest of the lemurs, the indris.

 The extreme southeast corner of Madagascar contains two related lodges which are visited in combination over the course of 7 nights on a shared charter flight out of the capital Tana.
-The first is Mandrare River Lodge
+The first is Mandrare River Camp

 , whose remote coastal forests provide access to animals as diverse as lemurs, chameleons and hump-back whales.